gohugoio/hugo/content/content-management/taxonomies.md

 ### Preserving Taxonomy Values

-By default, taxonomy names are hyphenated, lower-cased, normalized, and then fixed and title-ized within.
+By default, taxonomy names are normalized.

 Therefore, if you want to have a taxonomy term with special characters such as `Gérard Depardieu` instead of `Gerard Depardieu`, set the value for `preserveTaxonomyNames` to `true` in your [site configuration][config].
 Hugo will then preserve special characters in taxonomy values but will still title-ize the values for titles and normalize them in URLs.